luisquintanilla/mlnet-workshop/labs/07-mlops.md

 On the page that appears, go ahead and select to set up a new .NET Core workflow
 ![action](https://github.com/aslotte/mlnet-workshop/blob/master/labs/media/action-dotnet-core-workflow.PNG)

-GitHub will provide you with a template workflow that is intended to restore, build and test a .NET Core app.
+GitHub will provide you with a template workflow that is intended to restore, build, and test a .NET Core app.

 Replace the workflow file with the following content and commit it to your master branch.